nixworks/public/news/2013/01/30/index.md

 ##### Shooting
 ### [Three people are dead, including the shooter, one person is wounded after a shooting at an office building in Phoenix, Arizona, United States. ](/news/2013/01/30/three-people-are-dead-including-the-shooter-one-person-is-wounded-after-a-shooting-at-an-office-building-in-phoenix-arizona-united-state.md)
-_Context: shooting, Arizona, office building, United States, Phoenix, Arizona_
+_Context: office building, shooting, Arizona, United States, Phoenix, Arizona_

 ##### School bus
 ### [A gunman kills a school bus driver and holds a 6-year-old boy hostage in an underground bunker in Midland City, Alabama, United States. ](/news/2013/01/30/a-gunman-kills-a-school-bus-driver-and-holds-a-6-year-old-boy-hostage-in-an-underground-bunker-in-midland-city-alabama-united-states.md)
-_Context: hostage, Alabama, bunker, Midland City, school bus, United States_
+_Context: bunker, Midland City, school bus, United States, hostage, Alabama_

 ##### Netherlands
 ### [A Dutch court rules that Royal Dutch Shell can be held partially responsible for pollution in the Niger Delta in southern Nigeria. ](/news/2013/01/30/a-dutch-court-rules-that-royal-dutch-shell-can-be-held-partially-responsible-for-pollution-in-the-niger-delta-in-southern-nigeria.md)